 You can do that with lead scoring in HubSpot.

-With lead scoring, you rank your visitors according to how committed they are to the company’s content and how well they fit into the target audience.
-It requires you to define how many points a lead should be awarded (or deducted) when, for example, clicking a link in a newsletter, looking at a particular page on the website, and the like.
+With lead scoring, you rank your visitors according to how committed they are to the company’s content, and how well they fit into the target audience.
+It requires you to define how many points a lead should be awarded (or deducted), when, for example, clicking on a link in a newsletter, looking at a particular page on the website, and the like.
 You set the criteria – they will differ from company to company.

 Based on the individual leads score, HubSpot automatically ranks them on a scale that makes it easy for the sales department to see which ones are ready to buy.
 With a sharp lead scoring model, you set the foundation for effective sales.